 California State University, Channel Islands (CSUCI) opened in 2002 and is accredited by the Western Association of Schools and Colleges.
 Located on 833 acres it is one of the largest campuses in land size in the 23 campus California State University System.
-CSUCI offers undergraduate degrees in 24 areas of study, teaching and administrative credentials in eight disciplines, and graduate degrees in six areas of study.
-During the 2013 fall term CSUCI had 5,144 students, up 4.6 percent from the prior year, as well as 827 faculty, staff, and administrators.
+CSUCI offers undergraduate degrees in 23 areas of study, three teaching credential programs, and graduate degrees in five areas of study.
+During the 2014 fall term CSUCI had 5,879 students, up 14.3 percent from the prior year, as well as over 750 faculty, staff, and administrators.

-California Lutheran University, opened in 1961, is accredited by the Western Association of Schools and Colleges and offers 36 undergraduate majors, 34 minors, Bachelor's degrees in seven professional programs, and graduate degrees in 10 areas of study.
-Enrollment for fall term 2013 was 4,282, up 1.8 percent from the prior year.
+California Lutheran University, opened in 1961, is accredited by the Western Association of Schools and Colleges and offers 35 undergraduate majors, 34 minors, Bachelor's degrees in seven professional programs, and graduate degrees in 6 areas of study.
+Enrollment for fall term 2014 was 4,160, a decrease of 2.8 percent from the prior year.
 Classes are offered at the 225-acre main campus in Thousand Oaks as well as five off-campus centers throughout the region.

-The three Ventura County Community College campuses, Moorpark, Oxnard and Ventura, had a fall 2013 enrollment of 31,955 students, a decrease of 2 percent from the prior year, as well as 1,577 faculty, staff, and administrators.
+The three Ventura County Community College campuses, Moorpark, Oxnard and Ventura, had a fall 2014 enrollment of 29,989 students, an increase of 0.2 percent from the prior year, as well as 1,615 faculty, staff, and administrators.
 The colleges are accredited by the Western Association of Schools and Colleges.
 The three two-year colleges offer programs to transfer to four-year colleges and universities, occupational and career technical training, and basic skills instruction.